NWUSensing/soilmoisture-sensing/readme.md

     ```
     ![turn on the reader](./data/turn_on_reader.png)

     Check the tag information that the reader has currently read, if we see the output in bash similar to the following figure, we know the reader is working properly.
+(We didn’t collect MRT, so fill the gaps with zeros)

     ```bash
     tail --line 40 nohup.out